 Option Description The Event tab

 Specify the filter name.

 Select an event log from the drop-down list.
 You will be alerted on events from this event log.
 You can also input a different event log.

-To find out a log’s name, navigate to Start → Windows Administrative Tools (Windows Server 2016) or Administrative Tools (Windows 2012 R2 and below) → Event Viewer → Applications and Services Logs → Microsoft → Windows and expand the required <Log_Name> node, right-click the file under it and select Properties.
+To find out a log’s name, navigate to Start → Windows Administrative Tools (Windows Server 2016 and higher) or Administrative Tools (Windows 2012) → Event Viewer → Applications and Services Logs → Microsoft → Windows and expand the required <Log_Name> node, right-click the file under it and select Properties.
 Find the event log’s name in the Full Name field.

 Netwrix Auditor Event Log Manager does not collect the Analytic and Debug logs, so you cannot configure alerts for these logs.

 NOTE: You can use a wildcard (*).
 For inclusive filters: all Windows logs except for the ones mentioned above will be saved.
 For exclusive: all Windows logs events will be excluded.

 Select the location to write/not to write events to, depending on the filter type (inclusive or exclusive).